Geodels/gospl/docs/user_guide/inputfile.rst

   The following parameters are used to specify non-linear diffusion of rivers' sediments entering the ocean.
 This option is quite slow when not used on multi-processors and you might want to first look at the results of the simulation without this option turned on.

 g. :yaml:`nldep` boolean set to *True* to account for non linear marine deposition,
-h. :yaml:`nlc` nonlinear marine diffusion exponent for the freshly river deposited thicknesses (only accounted for if :yaml:`nldep` is True),
+h. :yaml:`nlf` nonlinear marine diffusion exponential factor for the freshly river deposited thicknesses (only accounted for if :yaml:`nldep` is True),
 i. :yaml:`nlK` is the non linear diffusion coefficient for sediment deposited by rivers entering the marine environment (only accounted for if :yaml:`nldep` is True),
 j. :yaml:`nlKf` is the diffusion coefficient for fine sediment deposited by rivers entering the marine environment.
-This parameter is only used when the multi-lithology and :yaml:`nlc` options are turned on,
+This parameter is only used when the multi-lithology and :yaml:`nlf` options are turned on,
 k. :yaml:`nlKw` is the diffusion coefficient for weathered sediment deposited by hillslope processes and transported by rivers into the marine environment.
-This parameter is only used when the multi-lithology and :yaml:`nlc` options are turned on.
+This parameter is only used when the multi-lithology and :yaml:`nlf` options are turned on.

 .. raw:: html